shindavid/AlphaZeroArcade/docs/Scrabble.md

 that allows for a tractable neural network output layer representation.

 Now, the proper way to do the descent, selection, and backpropagation steps in the ISMCTS setting is a bit tricky.
-The MO-ISMCTS algorithm described by Cowling et al is actually not sound.
-See [here](MO_ISMCTS_soundness.md) for details.
+The MO-ISMCTS algorithm described by Cowling et al is actually not sound (see [here](MO_ISMCTS_soundness.md) for details).

+Briefly, we require parallel trees for each possible point-of-view (POV), and hidden information should not leak across different POV's.
+TODO: describe more details